Faisal-AlTuwaijri/high-dividend-low-vol-strategy/showcase/README.md

 # Strategy Results Showcase

-This directory contains key visualizations and results from the high-dividend low-volatility strategy.
+This directory contains key visualizations and results from the high-dividend low-volatility strategy. for details about the strategy, methodology, and results, View the [full presentation](./presentation.pdf)

 ## Performance Metrics
 ![Performance Metrics](performance_metrics.png)